No results for ""

 Initialize your LaunchDarkly client

-First, let's explore the different credentials available in LaunchDarkly and how they are used:
+Different credentials are available in LaunchDarkly.
+Here are their names and how they are used:

-• Environment key: this string that identifies each environment in your project.
-By default, your account is configured with "Production" and "Test."
+• Environment key: a unique string that identifies each environment in your project.
+By default, your account is configured with "Production" and "Test" environments.
 This key is not used in the LaunchDarkly SDKs.

 • SDK key: this string authorizes a LaunchDarkly client to connect from your server.
-It is a secret you will want to import into your code securely.
-A common way of doing this is importing it into your code as an environment variable.
+It is a secret that you should import into your code securely.
+A common way of doing this is by importing it into your code as an environment variable.

 • Mobile key: this string authorizes a LaunchDarkly client in a mobile SDK, like iOS or Android.
-Mobile keys do not need to be kept secret.
-They can be reset.
+Mobile keys can be reset, so they do not need to be kept secret.

 • Client-side ID: this string authorizes a LaunchDarkly client for client-side and edge SDKs.
 The client-side ID does not need to be kept secret.
 Unlike the mobile key, it cannot be reset.

-If we are implementing LaunchDarkly server-side, we will authorize our client with an SDK key.
+If you are implementing LaunchDarkly server-side, you must authorize the client with an SDK key.

-Import the LaunchDarkly client into our project and pass a Configuration with your SDK key.
-You can find your SDK key by visiting the environments section of your project in the UI, selecting the Test environment, clicking the overflow menu to the right marked by the three dots, and finally clicking Copy… SDK Key:
+Import the LaunchDarkly client into the project and pass a configuration with your SDK key.
+You can find your SDK key in the environments section of your project in the LaunchDarkly UI.
+Select the Test environment, click the overflow menu to the right marked by the three dots, and then click Copy… SDK Key.

 The "Environments" page in LaunchDarkly with the overflow menu for an environment displayed.